-There are three different types of weapons in fencing; the épée a sword similar to the duels of the 19th century, the foil, a thin flexible blade and the sabre, whose technique emphasizes speed and feints.
-Each weapon has its own associated scoring zone on the opponent's body and is played to a unique set of rules.
+There are three different types of weapons in fencing; the épée, a sword similar to the duels of the 19th century; the foil, a thin flexible blade; and the sabre, whose technique emphasises speed and feints.
+Each weapon has its own associated scoring zone on the opponents body and is played to a unique set of rules.

-Many techniques of fencing are used for stunts and fight scenes in films; therefore fencing requires athletes to be quick and nimble.
-Mental skills are as crucial as physical ones with concentration and quick thinking being especially important.
+Many techniques of fencing are used for stunts and fight scenes in films, therefore fencing requires athletes to be quick and nimble.
+Fencing is often considered a "physical chess" with mental skills being as crucial as physical ones, with concentration and quick thinking especially important.

-James Davis, James Honeybone, Corinna Lawrence and Sophie Williams, who all represented Team GB at London 2012, have all been previous UK School Games or Sainsbury's School Games Champions.
+James Davis, James Honeybone, Corinna Lawrence and Sophie Williams, who all represented Team GB at London 2012, have all experienced previous success in the Sainsbury's School Games.